 1. When you prepared the documents for the Poste above, you also made a second photocopy of the same documents, which was already in preparation for the fotosegnalizzione you are scheduled to do (fingerprinting at the Questura Police Station).

 a) APPOINTMENT LETTER given at the Poste (or emailed or mailed from the Questura, if schedule was moved).

 b) THE TWO RECEIPTS ISSUED BY THE POSTE.

-c) ONE PASSPORT SIZE PHOTO WITH WHITE BACKGROUND.
+c) FOUR PASSPORT SIZE PHOTO WITH WHITE BACKGROUND.
 If you still don’t have them, there’s a machine in front of In Grande, or somewhere at the Ottaviano Station.
 (The Police will probably get only one of the photos.)

 d) ALL DOCUMENTS YOUR SUBMITTED TO OBTAIN THE VISA, AND ANY OTHER DOCUMENTS THAT MIGHT BE REQUIRED (for this, ask anyone who has recently applied for or renewed that Permesso di Soggiorno).